City of Sacramento

 - Federal and State laws pertaining to labor relations and human resources management in the public sector.

-- Advanced principles and practices of collective bargaining and labor contract administration; advanced negotiating strategies, tactics, and impasse procedures; advanced methods of grievance investigation/resolution and arbitration.
+- Principles and practices of collective bargaining and labor contract administration; negotiating strategies, tactics, and impasse procedures; methods of grievance investigation/resolution and arbitration.

 - Public relations practices and techniques.